vorakl/TrivialRC/src.docs/content/pages/info.rst

 Installation
 ============

-Basically, all you need to install TrivialRC is download the latest release of the script from ``http://trivialrc.vorakl.name/trc`` (or stick to any available releases in ``https://github.com/vorakl/TrivialRC/releases``) and give it an execute permission.
+Basically, all you need to install TrivialRC is to download the latest release of the script from ``http://trivialrc.vorakl.name/trc`` (or stick to any available releases in ``https://github.com/vorakl/TrivialRC/releases``) and give it an execute permission.
 By default, it looks for configuration files in the same directory from which it was invoked but this behavior can be changed by